AppImageCommunity/awesome-appimage/README.md

 Although the AppImage format was carefully designed not to need any special support from Linux distributions, there are some that offer varying degrees of AppImage friendliness out of the box.

 - [Deepin](https://www.deepin.org/en/) - When you double-click an AppImage or any other executable file that lacks execute permissions, a user-friendly dialog explains the situation and asks for your permission to set the execute permission and execute the executable.
-- [Nitrux](https://nxos.org/) - Promotes the use of AppImage as the main format for getting applications, has a built in app center featuring AppImages.
+- [Nitrux](https://nxos.org/) - Promotes the use of AppImage as the main format for getting applications.
 - [Linux Mint](https://linuxmint.com/) - Has an [AppImage thumbnailer](https://github.com/linuxmint/xapp-thumbnailers) to show application icons on AppImage files.
-- [Zenwalk GNU Linux](http://www.zenwalk.org/) - Is "AppImage ready" and distributes some applications in AppImage format.

 ## AppImage developer tools